 - The VPMN via: - Update Location Request (ULR) message from the MME to HSS. - If the MME does not send the UE-SRVCC-Capability AVP or sends the UE-SRVCC-Capability AVP with a value of zero, then the HSS is informed that SRVCC is not supported in the VPMN and the HSS will not send the STN-SR AVP in ULA (Update Location Answer) message. - The HPMN via: - the Update Location Answer (ULA) message from HSS to MME. - If SRVCC is supported in the VPMN, the HSS can still block SRVCC by not sending the STN-SR AVP in the ULA message.
-The absence of the STN-SR AVP informs the MME that SRVCC is not supported by the HPMN. - the Insert Subscriber Data Request (IDR) message from HSS to MME.
+The absence of the STN-SR AVP informs the MME that SRVCC is not supported by the HPMN. - o the Insert Subscriber Data Request (IDR) message from HSS to MME. - The absence of the STN-SR AVP within the Subscription-Data AVP informs the MME that SRVCC is not supported by the HPMN.